 Have you heard of pensions?
 They’re a near mythical job perk in which your company continues to pay you monthly even after you retire and until the day you die.

 Pensions are a sweet deal for workers.
 But very few companies still offer them.
-That means you need to find other ways to ensure you’ll have enough money to retire.
+That means you need to find other ways to ensure you’ll have enough money for retirement.

-Following are six ways to make sure you can adequately fund your golden years.
+Following are six ways to make sure you can adequately save money for retirement.